-23. It is, therefore, a thing proper to man, to communicate and conjoin Sense and Understanding.

-24. But every man, as I said before, doth not enjoy Understanding, for one man is material, another Essential.

-25. And he that is material with wickedness, as I said, received from the Devils the seed of Understanding, but they that are with the Good essentially, are eared with God.

-26. For God is the workman of all things, and when

-he worketh, he useth Nature.

-27. He maketh all things good like himself.

-28. But these things that are made good, are in the

-use of operation, unlawful.

-29. For the Motion of the World, stirring up Generations, makes Qualities; infesting some with evilness, and purifying some with good.

-30. And the World, Asclepius, hath a peculiar Sense and Understanding, not like to Man's, nor so various or manifold, but a better and more simple.

-31. For the Sense and Understanding of the World is One, in that it makes all things, and unmakes them again into itself, for it is the Organ or Instrument of the Will of God.

-32. And it is so organized or framed, and made for an Instrument by God, that receiving all Seeds into itself from God, and keeping them in itself, it maketh all things effectually, and dissolving them, reneweth all things.

-33. And therefore like a good Husbandman of Life, when things are dissolved or loosened, he affords, by the casting of Seed, renovation to all things that grow.

-34. There is nothing that it (the World) doth not beget or bring forth alive, and by its Motion, it makes all things alive.

-35. And it is at once, both the Place and the Work-

-man of Life.

-36. But the Bodies are from the Matter, in a different manner, for some are of Earth, some of Water, some of Air, some of Fire, and all are compounded, but some are more compounded, and some are more simple.
+- 23. It is therefore a thing proper to Man, to communicate and conjoin Sense and Understanding. - 24.
+But every man, as I said before, doth not enjoy Understanding; for one man is material, another essential. - 25.
+And he that is material with wickedness as I said, received from the Devils the Seed of Understanding; but they that are with the Good essentially, are saved with God. - 26.
+For God is the Workman of all things; and when he worketh he useth Nature. - 27.
+He maketh all things good like himself. - 28.
+But these things that are made good, are in the use of Operation, unlawful. - 29.
+For the Motion of the World stirring up Generations, makes Qualities, infecting some with evilness, and purifying some with good. - 30.
+And the World, Asclepius, hath a peculiar Sense and Understanding, not like to Man's, nor so various or manifold, but a better and more simple. - 31.
+For this Sense and Understanding of the World is One, in that it makes all things, and unmakes them again into itself; for it is the Organ or Instrument of the Will of God. - 32.
+And it is so organized or framed, and made for an Instrument by God; that receiving all Seeds into itself from God, and keeping them in itself, it maketh all things effectually and dissolving them, reneweth all things. - 33.
+And therefore like a good Husband-man of Life, when things are dissolved or loosened, he affords by the casting of Seed, renovation to all things that grow. - 34.
+There is nothing that it (the World) doth not beget or bring forth alive; and by its Motion, it makes all things alive. - 35.
+And it is at once, both the Place and the Workman of Life. - 36.
+But the Bodies are from the Matter, in a different manner; for some are of the Earth, some of Water, some of Air, some of Fire, and all are compounded, but some are more compounded, and some are more simple.